Inventors-Way/Inventors.Xml/README.md

 ### xsdg.exe

-The xsdg.exe can generate an XSD Schema for a C# class with the ```xsd``` command.
-Below is an example of generating an XSD Schema for the MockData class in the Serialization.Xml.Test library:
+The xsdg.exe can generate an XSD Schema for a C# class or a set of documentation file templates (please see the Documentation Files sectoin below).

 ```
-xsdg xsd -a Serialization.Xml.Test.dll
+xsdg xsd -p [Working Directory] [Configuration File]
 ```

 With the doc command, the xsd.g.exe can generate empty stubs for documentation files for a C# class.
 Below is an example of how to generate stubs for the class MockData that was used in the previous example: